jk-nd/a2a-use-case/README.md

 git clone <repository>
 cd a2a

-# Build and start all services
+# Build and start all services (recommended)
+./scripts/build.sh

+# Or use rebuild for faster development cycles
 ./scripts/rebuild.sh

 # Run tests